jgoalby/jgoalby.github.io/_articles/logseq.md

     - Not controlled by 3rd party company
 - Supports plugins, and is programmable
     - Extensibility

+# Limitations on iOS
+- Unfortunately right now plugins are not supported
+    - There is a feature request that has 99 votes

 # Syncing using GitHub on iOS using WorkingCopy